Juvenile Dependency actions involve alleged abuse or neglect of a child by a parent or caregiver.

 - Dependency Drug Court for parents who need extra monitoring by the court to stay clean and sober.

-The community partners include: Health and Human Services Agency; Alcohol and Drug Services; County Counsel; the Dependency Legal Group of San Diego.
+The community partners involved with these programs include: Health and Human Services Agency; Alcohol and Drug Services; County Counsel; and Dependency Legal Services of San Diego.

 Court-Appointed Special Advocate (CASA)

-CASAs are volunteers who help the court and social workers determine how best to help dependent children.
-They are recruited, trained and supervised by a private agency, Voices for Children, which has an office in each of the regional courthouses and at the main Juvenile Court.
+CASAs are volunteers who help the court and social workers determine how best to help dependent children and nonminor dependents.
+They are recruited, trained, and supervised by a private agency, Voices for Children, which has offices in each of the regional courthouses and at the main Juvenile Court.